Lighting for Pictures on the Wall

 Supplier wall picture lighting components for interior art in Texas

-CRI measures how accurately colours are rendered.
+CRI measures how accurately colours are rendered, which is essential for proper lighting for paintings and prints.

 Pictures rely on accurate colour reproduction whether they are: